 Our highly interdisciplinary research topics cover many different aspects of high-density arrays, their production technology, as well as their applications.

-Technology development & applications
+Technology Development & Applications

 Our current technology research focuses on laser patterning technology.
 The approach unites the advantages of lithographic precision with rapid prototyping of recent 3d printing technology.

-We work in many different disciplines:
+Together, we work in many different disciplines:

 - Chemistry (surface chemistry, organic synthesis)